 The Carers Support Scheme

-If you are a Carer who spends a minimum of three hours per day or 20 hours or more over a seven day period, in hospital providing support to a patient you may be eligible to the Carers Support Scheme
+If you are a Carer who spends a minimum of three hours per day or 20 hours or more over a seven day period, in hospital providing support to a patient you may be eligible for the Carers Support Scheme.

 The Carers Support Scheme recognises the vital role that unpaid Carers play in supporting both patient and ward staff whilst in hospital.

 - Access to staff restaurant – Carers can request an access pass to allow them to use the staff restaurant.

 - Complementary Parking for the duration of the stay in hospital